What is a Company Car?

 What are the alternatives? – Claiming mileage for using your personal car

 You can claim a tax free allowance for business mileage travelled in your personal car.
-You can charge your company expenses 45p a mile for the first 10,000 miles and 25p a mile after that (this figure takes into account the costs associated with running a vehicle such as insurance, tax and repairs).
-Claiming mileage has no personal tax implications and the company is able to claim corporation tax relief on these claims.
+You can charge your company expenses 45p a mile for the first 10,000 miles and 25p a mile after that (this figure takes into account the costs associated with running a vehicle such as insurance, tax, and repairs).
+Claiming mileage has no personal tax implications and the company can claim corporation tax relief on these claims.
 However, if your employer decides you can only claim a lower rate then you can get tax relief for the difference via self-assessment.

 Company Car Allowance

-A company car allowance is a cash allowance added to your annual salary which allows you to buy or lease a vehicle privately.
+A company car allowance is a cash allowance added to your annual salary, allowing you to buy or lease a vehicle privately.
 A company car allowance is becoming increasingly popular with employers as an alternative to a company car as it offers the employee the perks of a new vehicle without the employer having the hassle of managing a fleet of vehicles.

 There are no set rules as to the amount that your employer will pay you as a company car allowance but it is generally assumed that the cash you’ll be offered will be roughly what your employer would have paid to lease the company car.